fieldtrip/website/workshop/natmeg/beamforming.md

     cfg.dics.lambda  = '5%';
     source_all = ft_sourceanalysis(cfg, powcsd_all);

-The source data structure has the following field
+The source data structure has the following fields:

     source_all =